Functional Tucker approximation using Chebyshev interpolation: Novel Algorithm: Chebfun3F

 \subsection{Phase~3: Reconstruction of the Core Tensor}

 In the final Phase of Chebfun3F, we compute a core tensor $\hat{\mathcal{C}}$ to yield an approximation $\T_f \approx \hat{\mathcal{C}} \times_1 U_f \times_2 V_f \times_3 W_f$.

 In principle, the best approximation (with respect to the Frobenius norm) for fixed factor matrices $U_f,V_f,W_f$ is obtained by orthogonal projections \cite{Lathauwer00}.
 Such an approach comes with the major disadvantage that the full evaluation of $\T_f$ is required.
-This can be circumvented by instead using oblique projections $U_f (\Phi_I^T U_f)^{-1} \Phi_I^T$, where $\Phi_I^T U = U(I,:)$ for an index set $I \subset \{1,\dots,n_1^{(f)}\}$ .
-Oblique projections in all three modes yield
+This can be circumvented by instead using oblique projections.
+The oblique projection onto the span of $U_f$ is defined as $U_f (\Phi_I^T U_f)^{-1} \Phi_I^T$, where $\Phi_I^T U_{f} = U_{f}(I,:)$ for an index set $I$ which contains $r_1$ indices selected from $\{1,\dots,n_1^{(f)}\}$.
+Analogous oblique projections in all three modes yield

 for index sets $I,J,K$.
 The choice of $I,J,K$ is crucial for the approximation quality and will be discussed later on.
-The computation of the core tensor $\hat{\mathcal{C}}$ only requires $r_1r_2r_3$ evaluations in Phase~3.
+Note that the computation of the $\T_f$ only requires $r_1r_2r_3$ additional evaluations of $f$.
 From $\hat{\T}$ we construct the approximation~\eqref{eq:FunctionalTuckerFormat} as described in Section~\ref{sec:CombiningTuckerChebyshev}.